DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions: Dataset

-Each example in our dataset consists of a pair of texts: a review and a rebuttal.
-Our discourse labels are applied at the sentence level.
-Various properties of each sentence are labeled as described below; rebuttal sentences are further annotated by associating them with the set of review sentences that form their context.
+Each example in \myname\ consists of a pair of texts: a review and a rebuttal.
+Labels for reviews and rebuttal sentences are described below.
+Review sentence labels are summarized in \Cref{tab:reviewlabels}, and rebuttal sentence labels in \Cref{tab:rebuttallabels}.